Ruudra/reagraph/README.md

 # reagraph
-An automated Python script to graph data
+A free, open-source Python script used to graph data

 # How to use "reagraph" on Mac